jasp-stats/jaspAudit/inst/help/auditBayesianPlanning.md

 - Precision: Difference between the upper bound and the mode of the distribution.

 #### Plots
-- Prior and posterior: Produces a plot that shows the prior distribution and the posterior distribution after observing the intended sample.
+- Prior distribution: Produces a plot that shows the prior distribution.
-  - Additional info: Produces dots on the materiality.
+  - Posterior distribution: Adds the posterior distribution after observing the intended sample to the figure.
-- Prior predictive: Produces a plot of the predictions of the prior distribution.
+- Prior predictive distribution: Produces a plot of the predictions of the prior distribution.
 - Compare sample sizes: Produces a plot that compares the sample size 1) across probability distributions, and 2) across the number of expected errors in the sample.

 ### References